marecl/QuasiFS/README.md

 Target partition must be created with *absolute* host path in constructor.
 At the time it must be mounted somewhere in QFS to use `SyncHost()`.
 This will populate inodes in QFS, and is expected to be run only **once**.
 Otherwise the behaviour is undefined.

+### Note
+Only QFS is made to work with host directories.
+Using Partition (and deeper) may produce unexpected results.
+Proceed with caution when using host-bound files.

 ### Behaviour
 Partition root directory *must* exist on host filesystem.